logto-io/logto/README.OGCIO.md

 - commit the changes with `git commit -a` to end the merge and let git write the correct message
 - push and open your PR!

+To help with conflict resolution you can leverage git rerere functionality (reuse recorded resolution).
+To enable it run `git config rerere.enabled true`.
+Enabling the rerere setting makes Git run for you `git rerere`, with no subcommand, at the appropriate times.
+When performing any merge, git will record the conflicting diff hunks and record, at commit time, how they were manually resolved.
+If there is already any previous recorded resolutions for those conflicts, git will use them to resolve the conflicts automatically.
+Additional [subcommands](https://git-scm.com/docs/git-rerere) are available and can help interacting with its working state.

 ## Run with Docker Compose
 It is possible to run Logto, its database and our MyGovId mock service in a dockerized solution, with local or remote images.